Román Mejías: Houston Colt .45s

 On October 10, 1961, he was selected in the 11th round by Houston in the 1961 National League expansion draft, and was the starting right fielder in the Colt .45s' first Major League game on April 10, 1962.
-Batting third in Houston's lineup, Mejías had three hits in five at bats, with three runs scored and six runs batted in.
+Batting third in Houston's lineup, Mejías had three hits in five at bats, with three runs scored and six runs batted in (RBI).
 He hit the first home run in Houston's Major League history, a three-run homer off Don Cardwell in the third inning, and then followed with another three-run blast in the eighth off relief pitcher Al Lary, as the Colt .45s routed the visiting Chicago Cubs, 11–2.
+Beginning May 25, Mejías established one of the earliest club records with a 16-game hitting streak, lasting until June 10, during which he batted .368.
+This record maintained until 1967, when Rusty Staub hit in 20 straight.
 Mejías held the Colts' starting right fielder job all season, appearing in a career-high 146 games, and led Houston in hits (162), home runs (24), runs batted in (76), batting average (.286), stolen bases (12) and slugging percentage (.485).

 Boston Red Sox

 On November 26, he was traded to the Red Sox for defending American League batting champion Pete Runnels.
-In 1963, Mejías was Boston's opening day center fielder, but batted.150 in 113 at bats during April and May.
+In 1963, Mejías was Boston's opening day center fielder, but batted only .150 in 113 at bats during April and May.
 He did not get above .200 until June 22, and by then the often-injured Gary Geiger had taken over as the Bosox' center fielder.
-Mejías recovered to bat .227 with 11 home runs, but he was relegated to a reserve on the 1964 Red Sox, playing behind left fielder Tony Conigliaro (a 19-year-old rookie), center fielder Carl Yastrzemski and right fielder Lee Thomas.
+Mejías recovered to hit .227 with 11 home runs, but he was relegated to a reserve on the 1964 Red Sox, playing behind left fielder Tony Conigliaro (a 19-year-old rookie), center fielder Carl Yastrzemski and right fielder Lee Thomas.
 He then was assigned to the Red Sox' Triple-A Toronto Maple Leafs affiliate, where he was a playing coach in 1965 before decamping for Japan, where he batted .288 with no home runs in 30 games in 1966, his last professional season.
 In 627 big-league games, Mejías collected 449 hits, with 57 doubles, 12 triples and 54 home runs.
 He batted .254.
 As a minor leaguer, he hit .299 in 806 games played.